model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 In this post we'll apply the [Kani Rust Verifier](https://github.com/model-checking/kani) (or Kani for short), our open-source formal verification tool that can prove properties about Rust code, to an example from the [Rust Standard Library](https://doc.rust-lang.org/std/).
 We will look at a [CVE (Common Vulnerability and Exposure) from 2018](https://cve.mitre.org/cgi-bin/cvename.cgi?name=%20CVE-2018-1000657).
-First we will show how Kani can find the issue and secondly we discuss ways to be assured that the fix appropriately addresses the problem.
+First, we will show how Kani can find the issue, and secondly, we discuss ways to be assured that the fix appropriately addresses the problem.

-At its heart this CVE is a memory safety issue in the implementation for `VecDeque`: a double-ended queue implemented as a dynamically resizable ring buffer.
+At its heart, this CVE is a memory safety issue in the implementation for `VecDeque`: a double-ended queue implemented as a dynamically resizable ring buffer.
-Using the `VecDeque` API in a specific way used to be able to cause out-of-bounds memory accesses.
+It was possible to use the `VecDeque` API in a specific way and cause out-of-bounds memory accesses.
-The [original issue](https://github.com/rust-lang/rust/issues/44800) gives a good write-up and there is another great explanation  by [Yechan Bae](https://gts3.org/2019/cve-2018-1000657.html) who gives a proof-of-concept to reproduce the issue.
+The [original issue](https://github.com/rust-lang/rust/issues/44800) gives a good write-up, and there is another great explanation by [Yechan Bae](https://gts3.org/2019/cve-2018-1000657.html) who gives a proof-of-concept to reproduce the issue.
 To keep this post self-contained, we'll also explain the issue before diving into using Kani.
 If you're familiar with CVE-2018-1000657 then feel free to skip ahead!